-The District has procured an Emergency Response Information Portal (ERIP) which will allow for electronic school safety/security plans that are interactive at the school and District level and additional access to FISH plans and drill schedules.
-This tool will be available to District staff through mobile applications and in the future, shareable with law enforcement to aid in response.
+This District has procured an Emergency Response Information Portal (ERIP) which will allow for electronic school safety/security plan.
+ERIP is interactive at school and district level, and provides additional access to FISH plans and drill schedules.

-Work is now underway to customize the tool and it should be ready for use by the start of the 2020-21 school year.
+This tool will be available to District staff through mobile applications, and in the future, will be shareable with law enforcement to aid in response.
+Work is now underway to customize the tool and it will should be ready for use by the start of the 2020-21 school year.